laminlabs/lamin-docs/docs/glossary.md

     A dependent variable is sometimes called a "response variable", "regressand", "criterion", "predicted variable", "measured variable", "explained variable", "experimental variable", "responding variable", "outcome variable", "output variable", "target" or "label".

+schema
+    Blueprint for your data’s structure.
+Tool for curating and validating the organization of your data, helping maintain data integrity as it evolves through various processing steps.

+curator
+    - Object class designed to ensure your dataset conforms to a desired schema.
+    - Helps with validation, standardization (e.g., by fixing typos or mapping synonyms), and annotation (linking it against metadata entities so that it becomes queryable).

+registry
+    - A specialized kind of Record that represents a table in the metadata SQL database.
+A record is an instance (or row) of that registry.
+    - It automatically sets up important behaviors and methods (like filtering, querying, and converting records to DataFrames) needed to interact with the metadata database.

+instance
+    A database that manages metadata for datasets in different storage locations.

+transform
+    A piece of code (script, notebook, pipeline, function) that can be applied to input data to produce output data.

+artifact
+    Stores a dataset or model as a file or folder.

 ```